Giant Tree Daisy

 Frost will damage the foliage, but the plant can probably take at least several degrees of frost (-3°C), with new growth emerging from the base.
 Still, i recommend protecting it from frost.

-It might not thrive in very dry air - over about 40% humidity is recommended.
+It might not thrive in very dry air - over about 40% humidity is best.
+If your plants seem to suffer from low humidity indoors, consider using an ultrasonic humidifier.

-Lighting -- Older plants prefer filtered sunlight or morning sun, with some protection from strong afternoon sun.
+Lighting -- Older plants prefer filtered sunlight or morning sun, with some protection from strong afternoon sun, which may wilt the leaves.
 The leaves seem to grow the largest in shade.

 If you have any questions or problems, please contact me.